ercanersoy/PSF-Fonts/README.md

 # PSF Fonts

-PSF Fonts from console-data package of Debian.
+PSF Fonts from console-data package of Debian

-This repository licensed under GNU GPL v2.
+This repository is licensed under GNU GPL v2.

 These fonts are useful for Linux and Syslinux softwares.